Countly/countly-sdk-unity/README.md

+**Important Note:** This community-supported SDK is discontinued and shouldn't be deployed in a production environment.
+Use it at your own risk.

 ## What's Countly?

 [Countly](http://count.ly) is an innovative, real-time, open source mobile analytics and push notifications platform.
 It collects data from mobile devices, and visualizes this information to analyze mobile application